sparkfun/Vernier_Interface_Shield/README.md

 Repository Contents
 -------------------

-* **/hardware** - Eagle PCB layout files
+* **/Hardware** - Eagle PCB layout files
-* **/Arduino/analogRead** - code to test the analog ports of the Vernier Shield
+* **/Libraries** - Arduino library for using the Vernier Shield
 * **/Production Files** - Files to support SparkFun production

 License Information
 -------------------

-All contents of this repository are released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
+The hardware is released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).

-Authors: @ SparkFun Electonics
+All other code is open source so please feel free to do anything you want with it; you buy me a beer if you use this and we meet someday ([Beerware license](http://en.wikipedia.org/wiki/Beerware)).